- This review contains affiliate links. Read more here.

 Further Reading

-The goldendoodle has an average lifespan of 10 to 15 years.
+The Goldendoodle has an average lifespan of 10 to 15 years.
 Barring serious health issues, you can maximize your dog’s lifespan with a healthy diet like one of the recipes recommended above.
-Learn how to give your goldendoodle the healthiest start in life with our guide to goldendoodle puppy care, and read on for more articles about this special, loving breed.
+Learn how to give your Goldendoodle the healthiest start in life with our guide to Goldendoodle puppy care, and read on for more articles about this special, loving breed.